 The course examines the U.S. Intelligence Community and its role in national security.
-It will analyze the intelligence cycle including planning and direction, collection, processing, analysis and dissemination.
-It will also focus on topics such as warning and surprise, denial and deception, covert action, oversight and the role of policy makers, civil liberties, ethics and accountability and intelligence reform.
+It will analyze the intelligence cycle including planning and direction, collection, processing, and analysis and dissemination.
+It will also focus on topics such as warning and surprise, denial and deception, covert action, oversight and the role of policy makers, civil liberties, ethics and accountability, and intelligence reform.

 I will also compare the organization and activities of foreign intelligence agencies with the U.S. model.
-Many of these topics will be analyzed in the context of current events including the congressional investigation into Russia's interference with the 2016 presidential election.
+Many of these topics will be analyzed in the context of current events including post-Trump intelligence reform efforts, intelligence/counterterrorism operations in Afghanistan, Ukraine, and the Mar-a-Lago issue.
 The course will also feature high ranking current and former intelligence officials as guest speakers.